Wellesley students can meet with trained peer tutors to discuss any aspect of their writing or the writing process. Come

 When should I see a writing tutor?

 The earlier in the writing process you see a tutor, the better.
 Consider seeing a tutor as soon as you get an assignment.
 At the least, aim to see a tutor a day or two before an assignment is due.
 That way, you'll have time to absorb and apply what you learned in the tutoring session.
-Meeting with a tutor a few hours before something is due is not advised.
+Meeting with a tutor on the same day that something is due is not advised.

 Where do the tutors work?

 Most of the tutors work in the Pforzheimer Learning and Teaching Center (PLTC) on the third level of Clapp Library.
-Tutors also work some evenings in Sage Lounge in the Science Center and in Harambee House.
-A tutor specially trained to work with Davis Scholars works several hours per week in the Continuing Education House.
+Tutors also work some hours in Sage Lounge in the Science Center and in Harambee House.
 See the online scheduler for the location of the tutor you are scheduled to see.
 We do not offer online writing tutoring.

 My primary language is not English.
 Is there a special writing tutor for me?

 I have to write a lab report.
 Should I see a science writing tutor?

 Any of the tutors can help you with lab reports or any other assignment you receive for your science classes.
-However, if you would like to see someone who specializes in science writing, such a tutor is available at least one evening a week in Sage Lounge in the Science Center.
+However, if you would like to see someone who specializes in science writing, such a tutor is available a few hours per week in Sage Lounge in the Science Center.
 Her schedule is available on the online scheduler.